emscripten-forge/recipes/docs/project/related_projects.md

 [pixi](https://pixi.sh/latest/)  is a package management tool for developers.
 It allows the developer to install libraries and applications in a reproducible way.
 Emscripten-forge uses pixi to setup the environment for building the packages.

+## Quetz
+Quetz is a [open source ](https://beta.mamba.pm/channels/emscripten-forge)conda package server.
+It is used to host the[ emscripten-forge](https://beta.mamba.pm/channels/emscripten-forge) packages.